 Chris Oestereich

 Systems thinker.
 Circular economy advocate.
-Writer, lecturer, and TEDx speaker working at the intersection of sustainability, social enterprise, and community change.
+Writer, lecturer, and TEDx speaker working at the intersection of sustainability, social innovation, and community change.

 The Big Picture